supported by

 Structure:

-8 Podcast episodes added by bonus interactive episodes and extra reading material
+8 Podcast episodes added by bonus interactive episodes, extra reading material and live sessions

-Weekly live sessions with Bill Sharpe and special guests
+Weekly live sessions on Mondays at 1 PM UTC with Bill Sharpe and special guests.

 Episodes main topics